pf4d/pf4d.github.io/_drafts/2018-05-09-install-python.markdown

 We install source code into `$SFT_DIR` and Python will go into `$PYHON_DIR`.

 If you have access to `sudo`, install all the Python dependencies the easy way.
-Make sure to check the box *Source code* in your software data sources: press ``win`` key (we don't support planned-obsolecent and overpriced computers here), then type "software & updates":
+Make sure to check the box *Source code* in your software data sources: press ``win`` key (we don't support planned-obsolescent policies), then type "software & updates".
+Then the command ``apt-get build-dep`` will work:

 {% highlight bash %}
 function install_dependencies()